Classic Bells > Soapy stuff > Tips for cutting soap

 Some soap is ready to cut into bars at 6 hours and some soap is not ready to cut until 2 or 3 days go by.
 Until you have the experience to know how long to wait before cutting soap, you have to check the soap from time to time and cut when the soap has the right feel.

-Soap maker Zing shared this tip -- If your soap is in a silicone mold or silicone-lined mold, when "...it's time to unmold, the sides easily pull away from the soap.
+If you use silicone molds or silicone-lined molds, soap maker Zing shared this tip -- When "...it's time to unmold, the sides [of the mold will] easily pull away from the soap.
 If it's hard to pull away, then ... let it sit longer."
 (1)

-If the soap is so hard you cannot cut it with a flat blade or wire, preheat your oven to its lowest temperature setting, put the soap on a heat proof sheet, and set the soap in the oven to warm.
+If the soap is so hard that it cannot be cut cleanly, preheat your oven to its lowest temperature setting, put the soap on a heat proof sheet, and set the soap in the oven to warm.
 Check the soap every 10 to 15 minutes and remove promptly from the oven when the soap softens enough so it can be cut successfully.
-It may be best to use a flat blade to cut the soap.
+It may be best to use a flat blade to cut the warmed soap.
 A wire cutter is likely to break if the soap is still quite firm.

 cracking from cutting with a knife